State and Federal Compliance for Lead Gen and Telemarketing In 2025

 The one-to-one rule means companies must get clear consent for each business that contacts a consumer.
 This applies no matter the state’s telemarketing laws.
 Businesses in states with Do Not Call (DNC) lists, like Washington or California, must follow DNC rules.
 They also need to check that each lead has the required one-to-one consent by federal law.

-In states like New York and Washington, there are special telemarketing rules.
+Special telemarketing rules exist in states like New York and Washington.
 These include limits on calling hours and requirements for immediate identification.
 Companies must also provide consent documentation that meets FCC standards.

 Increased Enforcement Risks and Consumer Litigation

 Many states, like Texas and California, allow consumers to sue companies for telemarketing violations.
-The one-to-one consent rule helps consumers challenge calls that do not follow the rules.
-This is likely to increase consumer lawsuits across the country.
+The one-to-one consent rule helps consumers challenge calls that do not comply with the rules, which is likely to increase consumer lawsuits across the country.

-Companies not meeting the FCC’s one-to-one consent standard may face lawsuits.
-These lawsuits can happen at both the federal and state levels.
+Companies that do not meet the FCC’s one-to-one consent standard may be sued.
+These lawsuits can occur at the federal and state levels.

 State Attorneys General can now use the FCC’s clearer standard in their enforcement efforts.
 They can pursue penalties against companies not meeting the federal one-to-one consent requirement.
 This applies even if there was more freedom under previous state laws.